The Power of True Forgiveness

 Being in a perpetual state of anger or hurt can have serious consequences for your health.
 People who are prone to holding grudges are at greater risk of heart problems, high blood pressure, anxiety and reduced immunity.

-Conversely, there is evidence to show that the act of forgiving can bring numerous health benefits including lower levels of anxiety, stress and depression, better heart health, a stronger immune system, reduced chronic pain and even better sleep!
+Conversely, there is evidence to show that the act of forgiving can bring numerous health benefits including lower levels of anxiety, stress and depression, better heart health, a stronger immune system, reduced chronic pain and even better sleep

 Once any pent up resentment and anger is let go, you open the door to empathy and fresh understanding of the other person.
 It is possible that your relationship comes out of it even stronger.